First Time Visitors

 Rabbi Barr is a past president of the Greater Cincinnati Board of Rabbis and is active in the leadership of many community organizations, as well as in Jewish organizations throughout the country.
 Known for his irreverent and often witty presentation style, Barr is a popular speaker on a wide range of topics including contemporary Jewish thought, religious fundamentalism, and ethics.
 Recognized by his peers as a leader in the evolution of modern, liberal Judaism, his writings have been published in journals, books, and Web sites around the world.

-Iah Pillsbury is a 4th year student at the Hebrew Union College-Jewish Institute of Religion.
+Isaama Stoll is a 4th year rabbinical student at the Hebrew Union College-Jewish Institute of Religion.
 She is serving Beth Adam this congregational year as our Jewish Foundation of Cincinnati Fellow and Rabbinic Intern.

 Does the philosophy of Beth Adam deny the existence of God?